 Roscommon Sports Partnership has appointed its’ new Sports Inclusion Disability Officer (SIDO) in July 2019, with a view to increasing participation by people with a disability in sport and physical activity.

-The Disability Officers programme is guided by the National Objectives outlined by the CARA Centre in association with Sport Ireland.
+The Disability Officers programme is guided by the National Objectives outlined by the Active Disability Ireland centre in association with Sport Ireland.

 Sports Inclusion Disability Officer Objectives include: